qiskit-community/adapt-aqc/docs/running_options_explained.md

-This document is to give a further in-detail explanation about the different ISL options made available through `ISLConfig` and `ISLRecompiler`.
+This document is to give a further in-detail explanation about the different ADAPT-AQC options made available through `AdaptConfig` and `AdaptCompiler`.

-# ISLConfig()
+# AdaptConfig()

+## method="general_gradient"

+This is the core heuristics of ADAPT-AQC, whereby the next two-qubit unitary is placed on the pair of qubits which would give the largest cost gradient $\Vert\vec{\nabla} C\Vert$.
+For more details please see Appendix A of https://arxiv.org/abs/2503.09683.

 ## method="ISL"

 **What is it:** \
-This is the core heuristic of ISL.
 When using this method, the ansatz is adaptively constructed by prioritising pairs of qubits which have larger pairwise entanglement.
+This is the original heuristic from https://github.com/abhishekagarwal2301/isl which has been kept as the default here as it is the only one which supports all backends.

 When
-`ISLConfig.reuse_exponent = 0`, which is the default setting, the pair with the largest entanglement is always picked, except for picking the same pair twice.
+`AdaptConfig.reuse_exponent = 0`, which is the default setting, the pair with the largest entanglement is always picked, except for picking the same pair twice.
 For any other value of `reuse_exponent`, the entanglement of the pair is weighted against how recently a layer has been applied to it.